rogenth/klipper-on-android/README.md

     # or
     sudo chmod 777 /data/data/com.octo4a/files/serialpipe
     ```
-- Use XFTP or command line to delete the config files:
+- Use WinSCP, XFTP or command line to delete the config files:
   ```bash
   cd /home/print3D/printer_data/config/
   ```